mkduer/asciilines/README.md

 ##### ***file error handling***

-TypeErrors are reaised if incorrect files or arguments are passed in.
+TypeErrors are raised if incorrect files or arguments are passed in.
 A ValueError is raised if a dimension less than zero is in the .tvg file.
 These checks are made in the `parse_args` function.

 ##### ***canvas parameters***